literalplus/sic/README.md

 # sic

 __sic__ is a web application built to manage quotes attributed to people.
-It is based on [Tingo](https://github.com/literalplus/tingo), which uses technologies like AngularJS (JS is bad, I know, but this is supposed to be a simple and fast project), lesscss and the Spring Framework.
+It is based on [Tingo](https://github.com/literalplus/tingo), which uses technologies like AngularJS, lesscss and the Spring Framework.

-## What is it?
+## What is it

 Specifically, _sic_ allows anyone knowing a secret code to register, view and manage quotes and people.
 It also provides a convenient print view which allows people to print quotes for displaying them on a